-A local improvement can be initiated by the City of Edmonton based on an infrastructure assessment and the need for repairs or replacement.
+A local improvement can be initiated by the City based on an infrastructure assessment and the need for repairs or replacement.
 Alternatively, it can be initiated by property owners who wish to have improvements carried out near or adjacent to their property.
-This is done formally via an Expression of Interest (EOI), where it must be proven that majority support of property owners (from a simple majority to 2/3 support, depending on the type of local improvement) in order for the local improvement to move forward.
+This is done formally via an Expression of Interest (EOI), where it must be proven the majority of property owners are in support before the local improvement will move forward.